Table of Contents

 - Spit out the mouthwash and rinse again using clean water if you don’t like the taste.

 If you’re wondering how to improve oral health, the best thing you can do is schedule regular checkups with your dentist.
-While good oral hygiene can significantly reduce the risk of dental issues, it doesn’t always provide 100-percent protection.
+While good oral hygiene can significantly reduce the risk of dental issues, it doesn’t provide 100-percent protection.
 That’s why it’s important to see your local dentist for regular cleanings and checkups.
 In addition to removing tartar and plaque, these checkups can help identify minor oral issues in their infancies, before they evolve into costly problems, requiring expensive treatments.

 Find your perfect smile.
 Book your next appointment at a Gentle Dental location near you.